zcaudate-me/ribol/README.md

     - A file not found
     - User input not valid

-The common method of `try` and `catch` is not really needed when dealing with the Type 1 of exceptions and a little too weak when dealing with the second.
-There are numerous resources that explain why this is the case but the net effect is that in order to mitigate these Type 2 exceptions, there requires alot of defensive programming that makes for spegetti code.
+The common method of `try` and `catch` is not really needed when dealing with the Type 1 exceptions and a little too weak when dealing with those of Type 2.
+There are numerous resources that explain why this is the case (will put in links).
+The net effect of using only the `try/catch` paradigm in application code is that in order to mitigate these Type 2 exceptions, there requires a lot of defensive programming.
+This turns the middle level of the application into spagetti code with program control flow (`try/catch`) mixed in with program logic .
 Conditional restarts provide a way for the top-level application to specify strategies to deal with Type 2 exceptions much more cleanly.

-### Why use ribol?
+### Other Libraries

 There are two other conditional restart libraries for clojure - `errorkit` and `swell`